rHomelab/LabBot-Cogs/README.md

 ### IsItReadOnlyFriday

 This cog answers the question "[Is It Read-Only Friday?](https://isitreadonlyfriday.com)".
+The user can optionally specify a UTC offset.

 `[p]isitreadonlyfriday [offset=0]`